Have you ever had traveler’s diarrhea? Not much fun, is it? Unfortunately, dogs and humans alike can become infected by a parasite called Giardia.

 With the warmer weather comes the opportunity to play outside with your dogs.
 Your dog can become infected with Giardia through contaminated water or soil or by simply being around other dogs.
 Be aware of the signs and symptoms associated with Giardia and pay close attention to any changes that occur in your dog’s health or behavior.

 When you sign up with Tailored Pet Services, we only allow your dog to drink from his/her water bowl (never puddles, ponds or creeks), cross the street when an unfamiliar dog approaches and supervise playtime in his/her backyard to ensure your dog isn’t exposed to Giardia.
 See our website for more information.
-We offer numerous monthly packages depending on your needs so visit our monthly rates page for more information.
+We offer numerous monthly packages depending on your needs so contact us for more information.